Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Infrared cancellations

 To disentangle the two infrared regions, we will use a partition of unity to split the $\Pcal_{22}$ integral into two ``channels", each with only one singularity,

 We define the two channels as:

 As seen from these definitions, $p^{(1)}_{22}$ contains a singularity only at $\vq = 0$, while $p^{(2)}_{22}$ has a singularity only at $\vq = \vk$.
-By shifting $\vq \to \vk - \vq$ in $p^{(2)}_{22}$ and using the property $p^{(2)}_{22}(\vk - \vq, \vk) = p^{(1)}_{22}(\vq, \vk)$, which follows directly form the definition of $F_2$, we obtain:
+By shifting $\vq \to \vk - \vq$ in $p^{(2)}_{22}$ and using the property $p^{(2)}_{22}(\vk - \vq, \vk) = p^{(1)}_{22}(\vq, \vk)$, which follows directly form the definition of $F_2$, we obtain

-{We have now arrived at an integrand for the $ \Pcal_{22}$ diagram which has desired properties in the infrared.
-After the combination of partitions that we have just described, the kernel becomes
+We have now arrived at an integrand for the $ \Pcal_{22}$ diagram which has desired properties in the infrared.
+After the combination of partitions that we have just described, we can define the partitioned kernel $F_{22}^{\rm part.}$ as